Misrepresentation In Property Sales: the consequences of not telling the truth when selling property

 Diminution in value

 To give an example of how diminution in value is calculated, we have acted for insurers in professional negligence claims against surveyors, who have failed to identify that a property suffered from subsidence.
 The measure of damages was based on diminution in value.
 The cost to the buyer in underpinning the property to stop the subsidence was greater than the actual loss suffered.
-This is because the property was situated in a highly sought after location with a large rental market, meaning that the impact on the value of the property was less.
+This is because the property was situated in a highly sought-after location with a large rental market, meaning that the impact on the value of the property was less.

-Based on the fact that a hypothetical purchaser would have seen the property as an investment opportunity that could provide a return by renting it to tenants, rather than considering it a family home for life, the expert’s opinion was that a hypothetical purchaser would have been more likely to negotiate a smaller reduction in the purchase price than the full cost of the repairs, to make sure that their offer was accepted by the seller and because even with the defect, the property represented a good investment.
+Based on the fact that a hypothetical purchaser would have seen the property as an investment opportunity that could provide a return by renting it to tenants, rather than considering it a family home for life, the expert’s opinion was that a hypothetical purchaser would have been more likely to negotiate a smaller reduction in the purchase price than the full cost of the repairs.
+This would ensure that the seller accepted their offer, and even with the defect, the property represented a good investment.

 How can a seller ensure that their buyer will not bring a claim for misrepresentation against them?

-Sadly there is no way to be 100% certain that a buyer may not make a claim later.
-All a seller can do is minimise the risk of this as much as possible.
+Sadly there is no way to be 100% certain that a buyer may not make a claim after a sale.
+Negligent misrepresentation occurs when a seller or their agent carelessly provides false information about a property, leading to potential legal claims.
+All a seller can do is minimise the risk as much as possible.

 Although completing the Seller’s Property Information Form is not mandatory, it is unlikely that a buyer will proceed with the purchase if their questions are not answered.